 How you can overcome these challenges:

-Agility and flexibility in approach: by adopting an iterative approach, you can reduce the burden on management and get to a quicker initial result.
+- Access to data – Agility and flexibility in approach: By adopting an iterative approach, you can reduce the burden on management and get a quicker initial result.
 A win-win.
-Start with a small set of data that can help shape an initial set of results; discuss among the audit team and build on it by adding more data if required and exploring in more depth; further discussion, and perhaps debate, then refine with additional data and/or further analysis.
+Start with a small set of data that can shape an initial set of results; discuss among the audit team and build on it by adding more data if required and exploring in more depth.
+Then, after further discussion, and perhaps debate, refine with additional data and/or further analysis.

-Up-front identification of hypotheses: analytics test libraries are old hat.
+- Low value – Up-front identification of hypotheses: Test libraries are old hat.
 They can be useful in identifying some common tests for specific assurance objectives, but their value-add potential is limited.
-Ask your team to abandon this outdated approach - focus instead on your organisation's unique strategic objectives and get the team together to brainstorm ideas.
+Ask your team to abandon this outdated approach and instead focus on your organisation’s unique strategic objectives and get the team to brainstorm ideas.

 What else is your team struggling with?
 And how are you removing those blockers?